 Everyone within your company, from the top executives down to the shop floor sales staff, has the potential to cause your business to get some negative press.
 It could be that someone makes a statement that is very controversial; rowdy or criminal behaviour of staff connected back to your business; controversial photographs involving members of your staff could be published on social media, reflecting badly on your business.

-It is important to treat any breech by staff, or any of the other situations, in the right way.
-As tempting as it may be to terminate staff employments or launch a counter attack on the competitor you think is bad mouthing you, that type of action will only lead to bigger problems.
+It is important to treat any breach by staff, or any of the other situations, in the right way.
+As tempting as it may be to terminate staff employment or launch a counterattack on the competitor you think is bad-mouthing you, that type of action will only lead to bigger problems.

-What can you do if you do come across negative comments in social media, on a blog, on a review site, or even within the comments sections on your own website?
+What can you do if you do come across negative comments on social media, on a blog, on a review site, or even within the comments sections on your own website?

 You need to find ways of healing the wounds to your online reputation.
 Look calmly and rationally for a means to resolve things in a way that reflects well on you and your business.
 If not, you will only succeed in scarring your Online Reputation even further.

 Although it is perfectly normal to feel angry or upset about negative comments others may be saying about your business, you need to avoid doing any of these things at all costs…

 Many businesses have been caught out by thinking the best way to deal with a negative comment storm is to delete out all traces of the bad ones and then it will just go away.
 The unfortunate truth is that once you have published something into cyberspace, it is very difficult to remove it completely, as some businesses have found out about their cost.
 An incident involving one company was played out before 1.4 million views – that is a lot of customers!